postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 The edges have left and right properties, as we see they are defined using the edge perspective, see the linestring from the start node to the end node, there will always be a well defined left and right.

-So see the edge forward and you have always a left and right side.
+So see the edge forward and you always have a left and right side.

 This helps to relate which faces are on each side of the edge:

 .. image:: ./topology/face_directions.png
   :align: center

-Check the edges on the image, while almost all the edges goes from down to up and left to right, there is a organge edge who has the opposite direction, so its sides left and right are swaped in reference to the others, but if you look the edge forward, the right and left are right.
+Check the edges on the image, while almost all the edges go from down to up and left to right, there is an orange edge which has the opposite direction, so its sides left and right are swapped in reference to the others, but if you look the edge forward, the right and left are right.

-Continue seeing the organge edge, while on its right has a polygon build by the edges, on the left is the Universal Face.
+Continue seeing the orange edge, while on its right has a polygon built by the edges, on the left is the Universal Face.

-When we want to analyze any edge, and we need to see it from a the edge perspective, is always looking the edge in forward, never in backward!
+When we want to analyze any edge, and we need to see it from the edge perspective, it is always looking the edge in forward, never in backward!

 Which are all the next edges?
-Looking forward we go from start node to the end node, all the edges who start or ends in the end node of the edge!
+Looking forward we go from start node to the end node, all the edges who start or end in the end node of the edge!

 Edge Data
 ---------